 Our college-age adolescent sons are vulnerable as well.
 In a large study in 1996 at the University of Washington, researcher Mary Larimer found that a higher percentage of college age young men reported unwanted, pressured and coerced sexual activity than college age young women.
-Other studies of college age youth have found similar results, including that college age males are often forced into oral sex more often than college age females.
+Other studies of college age youth have found similar results.
+This includes that college age males are often forced into oral sex more often than college age females.

-However, a recent study published by the American Psychological Association in March 2014 provides the greatest cause for concern: Lead researcher, Bryana French warns us that 43% of boys in high school and young men in college are victims of unwanted sexual experiences and that a sobering 95% of the aggressors were female acquaintances of the victims.
+However, a recent study published by the American Psychological Association in March 2014 provides the greatest cause for concern.
+Lead researcher, Bryana French warns us that 43% of boys in high school and young men in college are victims of unwanted sexual experiences.
+And a sobering 95% of the aggressors were female acquaintances of the victims.

 Many other studies confirm that boys suffer sexual assault and rape by older girls and boys and by men and women in much higher numbers than are reported in the media and in crime statistics.
-Also important to note is that sexual assault and rape of boys can be subtle and coercive or part of severe physical attacks, regardless of the gender of the perpetrator or the size of your son.
+Also important to note is that sexual assault and rape of boys can be subtle and coercive.
+Or it could be part of severe physical attacks, regardless of the gender of the perpetrator or your son’s size.

 Provide your son with the same empowering messages about personal body safety, self respect and self awareness as you would provide to your daughter.
 Don’t pass down stereotypical myths about who can be a victim or a perpetrator.
 Speak positively about the male body and male sexuality.
-Explain to your son that respect, sexual responsibility and consent are the responsibility of both partners and that boys have just as much right as girls to say, “Let’s slow down”, “Not now”, “Let’s wait” or “Stop”.
+Explain to your son that respect, sexual responsibility and consent are the responsibility of both partners.
+Boys have just as much right as girls to say, “Let’s slow down”, “Not now”, “Let’s wait” or “Stop”.

-It is also crucial for a teen boy to be aware that his physiological responses to sexual advances, such as increased sexual excitement or an erection, do not equal sexual consent, and that males can sustain erections from mixed emotions, confusion or even fear.
+It is also crucial for a teen boy to be aware that his physiological responses to sexual advances, such as increased sexual excitement or an erection, do not equal sexual consent.
+Males can sustain erections from mixed emotions, confusion or even fear.

-Protecting our teen sons from sexual violence is part of an ongoing dialogue in which we empower our sons, respect their growth and development, impart accurate information and challenge social and media stereotypes about who can be victims or perpetrators.
+Protecting our teen sons from sexual violence is part of an ongoing dialogue.
+We must empower our sons.
+We must respect their growth and development.
+And we must impart accurate information and challenge social and media stereotypes about who can be victims or perpetrators.
 Most importantly, it involves continuing to nurture an affectionate relationship in which communication is open, aware and respectful of our sons and their vulnerability.